TradePulse Learning Hub

 • Indicator makes higher low

-• Meaning: selling pressure is weakening
+• Meaning: selling pressure weakening despite lower price

 Bearish Divergence